kyma-project/website/content/blog-posts/2019-10-24-graphql-on-kyma/index.md

 ## Just a quick example
 Too much text?
 Let's see a quick example.
 As I will later focus on how we integrated GraphQL with Kyma, I won't go into greater depth here.
 But please have a look at the [CX Labs Blog](https://cxlabs.sap.com/2019/05/15/graphql-on-kyma/) for more content and examples about GraphQL!

-Most GraphQL servers will automatically render a graphical UI to help developers get started with writing and developing queries – this UI is called GraphiQL – and I’ll use it to show you the first sample query.
+Most GraphQL servers will automatically render a graphical UI to help developers get started with writing and developing queries.
+This UI is called GraphiQL, and I’ll use it to show you the first sample query.

 ![A simple GraphQL Query](./example1.png)